Eligibility Regime Architectures

 Exhaustion operates by terminating the duration-vector of authorization defined by the eligibility regime, rendering further accumulation of service categorically unavailable.

+Exhaustion is terminal by definition.
+Once eligibility is exhausted, it is not restored through waiting periods, breaks in service, sequencing changes, reinterpretation, or discretionary action.
 Eligibility exhaustion is a property of the rule, not of the individual’s behavior or electoral outcomes.
 It operates mechanically based on completed authorization events or accrued service as defined by the eligibility regime.

 Where eligibility can regenerate through interruption, reset, sequencing, or reentry without formal amendment, exhaustion has not occurred and the architecture functions as a permission-preserving regime rather than as a bounded eligibility limit.